ibm-cloud-docs/discovery-data/query-parameters.md

 Since sentence boundary adjustments expand passage size, the average passage length can increase.
 If your application has limited screen space, you might want to set a smaller value for `passages.characters` or truncate the passages that are returned by {{site.data.keyword.discoveryshort}}.
 Sentence boundary detection works for all supported languages and uses language-specific logic.

-Passages are returned `per_document` by default.
+One passage is returned per document by default.
+You can increase the maximum number of passages to return per document by specifying a higher number with the `passages.max_per_document` parameter.
 Passages are grouped with each document result and are ordered by passage relevance.
-Including passage retrieval in queries increases the response time because it takes to score the passages.
+Including passage retrieval in queries increases the response time because it takes more time to score the passages.
 Search results are displayed in a preview of your document for the following document types: PDF, Word, PowerPoint, Excel, and all image files.
 See [supported file types](/docs/discovery-data?topic=discovery-data-collections#supportedfiletypes) for the list of supported image files.

 You can adjust the fields in the documents for passage retrieval to search with the [`passages.fields`](/docs/discovery-data?topic=discovery-data-query-parameters#passages_fields) parameter.